moollaza/Sapper-PostCSS-Tailwind-Rollup/README.md

 # sapper-template

-The default [Sapper](https://github.com/sveltejs/sapper) template, with Rollu.
+The default [Sapper](https://github.com/sveltejs/sapper) template, with Rollup.
 To clone it and get started:

 ```bash
 npx degit moollaza/Sapper-PostCSS-Tailwind-Rollup my-app